dawarich-app/site/docs/features/map.md

 ## Map Settings

-Access map settings through the gear icon.
+Access map settings through the **Settings** button in the top right corner of the map.
 Available settings include:

 | Setting | Description |
 |---------|-------------|